Imre Kertész: Life and work

 Kertész was born in Budapest, Hungary, on 9 November 1929, the son of Aranka Jakab and László Kertész, a middle-class Jewish couple.
-After his parents separated when he was around the age of five, Kertész attended a boarding school, and, in 1940, he started secondary school where he was put into a special class for Jewish students.
+After the separation of his parents when he was around the age of five, Kertész attended boarding school, and, in 1940, he started secondary school, where he was put into a special class for Jewish students.
 During World War II, Kertész was deported in 1944 at the age of 14 with other Hungarian Jews to the Auschwitz concentration camp, and was later sent to Buchenwald.
-Upon his arrival at Auschwitz, Kertész claimed to be a 16-year-old worker, thus saving him from the instant extermination that awaited a 14-year-old person.
-After his camp was liberated in 1945, Kertész returned to Budapest, graduated from high school in 1948, and then went on to find work as a journalist and translator.
-In 1951, he lost his job at the journal Világosság (Clarity), after the publication started leaning towards Communism.
+Upon his arrival at Auschwitz, Kertész claimed to be a 16-year-old worker, thus saving himself from the instant extermination that awaited a 14-year-old person.
+After his camp had been liberated in 1945, Kertész returned to Budapest, graduated from high school in 1948, and then went on to find work as a journalist and translator.
+In 1951, he lost his job at the journal Világosság (Clarity), when the publication started leaning towards Communism.
 For a short term, he worked as a factory worker, and then in the press department of the Ministry of Heavy Industry.
 From 1953, he started freelance journalism and translated various works into Hungarian, including Friedrich Nietzsche, Sigmund Freud, Ludwig Wittgenstein, and Elias Canetti.

 His best-known work, Fatelessness (Sorstalanság), describes the experience of 15-year-old György (George) Köves in the concentration camps of Auschwitz, Buchenwald, and Zeitz.
 Written between 1969 and 1973, the novel was initially rejected for publication by the Communist regime in Hungary, but was published in 1975.
 Some have interpreted the book as quasi-autobiographical, but the author disavows a strong biographical connection.
 The book would go on to become part of many high school curriculums in Hungary.
 In 2005, a film based on the novel, for which he wrote the script, was made in Hungary.
 Although sharing the same title, some reviews noted that the film was more autobiographical than the novel on which it was based.
 It was released internationally at various dates in 2005 and 2006.